banbox/bandoc/bot/en/strat_custom.md

         }
     },
 ```
-The above additional subscription is for the `1h` period K-line of the current product, and the preheating quantity is 30.
+The above additional subscription is for the `1h` period candle of the current product, and the preheating quantity is 30.

 ## Save intermediate state